I’m Bonita Joyner Shields, the editor of PowerPoints, the Sabbath School Bible study guide for kids aged 10–14.

 THE MANY GIFTS OF GRACELINK

 GraceLink is a 12-year curriculum comprising 624 lessons, all of which are firmly grounded in Scripture.
-Most lessons are story-based, some on scriptural references that teach a specific doctrine.
+Most lessons are story based, and some are based on scriptural references that teach a specific doctrine.
 Each story has been selected to develop one of the four dynamics of the GraceLink series: grace, worship, community, and service.

-Because each lesson centers on a single message, each telling of a Bible story is focused—not simply “watered-down.”
+Because each lesson centers on a single message, each telling of a Bible story is tightly focused—not watered down.
 Often a story is revisited elsewhere in the curriculum with another point of focus.
-This is a thematic curriculum; only one teaching point is made at a time from a specific Bible story.
+GraceLink is a thematic curriculum; only one teaching point is made at a time from a specific Bible story.

 Spirit of Prophecy Supported